peckham-daz/24-adv-creative-coding/2024_11/Session_1/session_1_labs.md

 ### Homework
 1. Finish the labs from class.
 2. Please bring a wireframe design for your website for next week to continue working on it throughout the course.
+3. Please fill out this short survey if you haven't done so in class.
+This data is requested by the project sponsor and will help us with reporting. https://forms.gle/PmWi1VZ38cxb2aNz5

+### Announcements
+1. Next week at the start of the lecture, we'll be joined by Marvalyn from UKBlackTech, who will introduce upcoming events and workshops.
+2. Next week, we'll be starting to learn JavaScript.

 ### Additional Resources
 HTML tags reference:<br>